ianthekid/Flight-Wordpress-Plugin/readme.txt

 This plugin requires you to connect to your Flight account using an admin (Pilot) account.

 == Changelog ==

+= 1.3.0 =
+* 2016-06-06
+* NEW: New process for authenticating using OAuth method, no longer need an API key to use plugin.
+Improved compatibility with different hosting providers.
+* UPDATE: Improved UI with interface enhancements for browsing and scrolling.
+Larger thumbnail previews.

 = 1.2.3 =
 * 2016-04-12